ftc6406/ftc6406.github.io/README.md

-# The First Tech Coyotoes Website
+# The First Tech Coyotes Website

-Welcome to the web page for FTC Team 6406, First Tech Coyotes
+Welcome to the web page for FTC Team 6406, First Tech Coyotes!